-- There were 290 students enrolled in the 2016 Access Program and more than half are first-generation in-college students!
+- There were 383 students enrolled in the 2017 Access Program and about a quarter were first-generation in-college students!

-- More than half of the students who participated chose to live on campus during their 6-week summer bridge program!
+- About half of the students who participated chose to live on campus during their 6-week summer bridge program!

 - ACT average: 20

 When compared to the UCF overall first-time-in-college cohort ....
 Students who are admitted to UCF through the Access Programs have on average higher retention and graduation rates.

 - “I liked how much the program taught me about the campus and different resources.”

 - “I really like the fact that I made plenty of friends, can navigate through most of campus already, am knowledgeable of most of the services provided, and am entering the Fall semester with credits already in place.”

 - “The summer program made me feel like I had an advantage over fall/regular summer students.”

 - “Being able to experience college without the rush and confusion found in fall semester.”